Using an Awareness Campaign to Address Excessive Alcohol Use

 Alcohol use disorder and binge drinking behavior has a variety of negative effects on our community’s health and wellness.
 But how does excessive alcohol use impact the United States and the world from an economic standpoint?
 To answer this question, we are sharing the information from studies conducted by several institutions.
 Looking at this information together is impactful.
-At the end of this article, we share tactics you can use to help inform your community about negative impacts of excessive alcohol use.
+At the end of this article, we share tactics you can use to help inform your community about negative impacts of excessive alcohol use through the use of an awareness campaign.

 What is excessive alcohol use?